I’m New to CTW/Theatre…Can You Explain What This Is All About?

 Our special topics classes include musical theatre, devising (collaborative playwrighting), choreography, technical theatre and design, and sewing/costuming.

-How do you split the students up?
+How do you split students up?

 We split students up according to age: 3-4 year olds in one group, then 5-6 year olds in another group, 7-9 year olds in another, then 10-12 year olds, in another, and 13-18 year olds in another.
+We also have an accelerated program for 15-18 year olds who are interested in pursuing theatre after high school.

-What’s the Summer semester like?
+What’s the Summer like?

 Summer at CTW is a little different!